bogovicj/dais_learnathon_2019/README.md

 1) Apply a simple translation to an image and display it
 2) Apply a complicated discrete transformation to an image and show it
 3) Highlights some common pitfalls.

+Exercise:
+Use what we learned in these examples to resample an image (preserving the field of view).

 ## Example 2 - Composing transforms